History of George Stephanopoulos in Timeline

 George Stephanopoulos

 George Stephanopoulos is an American television host, political commentator, and former Democratic advisor.
-He co-anchors Good Morning America and hosts ABC's This Week.
-He is a prominent figure in American political media, known for his roles both in front of and behind the camera.
+He currently co-anchors Good Morning America and hosts This Week, ABC's Sunday morning current events news program, solidifying his presence in both news and morning television.

 February 10, 1961: George Stephanopoulos Born